follow-the-sun/follow-the-sun.github.io/index.md

 *	Collocated multishift – locations where labour is cheap and software development happens round the clock in eight hour shifts does not fit in this category.

 # [](#header-1) 5   Agile and FTS
 Agile software development practice consists of a set of principles which advocate continuous improvement, adaptive planning, early delivery and flexibility in responding to change.
-The various Agile methodologies such as Scrum, Lean, Kanban, Extreme Programming (XP), DSDM etc. share much of the same characteristics and practices and are widely practiced in Globally Distributed Software Development (GSD).
-Follow the Sun (FTS) is a special case of GSD which aims to achieve a 100% workday in software projects.
-As described by Carmel et al \[1\] the Agile methodology is best suited for FTS.
+The various Agile methodologies such as Scrum, Lean, Kanban, Extreme Programming (XP), DSDM etc., share much of the same characteristics and practices and are widely practiced in Globally Distributed Software Development.
+FTS is a special case of GSD which aims to achieve a 100% workday in software projects.
+As described by Carmel \[1\], the Agile methodology is best suited for FTS.

 ## [](#header-2) 5.1   Traditional software development models and FTS
 Linear sequential approaches such as the Waterfall model seem to be inefficient for the FTS approach.
 Carmel \[6\] argues that only some phases of the development cycle such as testing are well suited for FTS because of their nature.
 As a result, the benefits of FTS tend to be concentrated around isolated phases rather than having an overall impact on the development cycle.
 Hence it is important to select a software development methodology which extends over the entire software development cycle and satisfies the special needs of daily hand-offs.

-## [](#header-2) 5.2   Agile - perfect match for FTS
+## [](#header-2) 5.2   Agile - a perfect match for FTS
 Agile has several characteristics which support FTS adoption \[6\].
 In an Agile based methodology, all major development activities (design, code, test and integrate) are carried out in every iteration cycle.
 The iteration period lasts for a short time period (between two to four weeks).
 Agile places a lot of emphasis on continuous integration (using automation) encouraging every team to maintain an updated and testable version of the code which can be used by the next production site.
 This facilitates easy job hand-offs and fits nicely within the FTS model.
 Agile also provides an opportunity for every team to maintain a sustainable pace of development i.e. working only during daylight hours.
 Agile stresses on the importance of automated testing to reduce time.
 Collaboration between teams is very important in Agile, a trait which is also a characteristic of FTS model.
 Because of these reasons FTS is best suited for Agile.
-However, one slight difference is that Agile stresses on face to face communication, in FTS inter-site communication between production sites is maintained at the bare minimum by using automated tools.
+However, one slight difference is that Agile stresses on face to face communication, whereas in FTS inter-site communication between production sites is maintained at the bare minimum by using automated tools.

-Others such as Gupta et al \[5\] also make similar observations  and propose that FTS is very well suited to support core Agile practices.
-In a research carried out by Yap \[7\] a globally distributed software project team (UK, USA, and Singapore) followed the FTS approach under the Extreme Programming (XP) model - a form of Agile practice.
+Others such as Gupta \[5\] also make similar observations  and propose that FTS is very well suited to support core Agile practices.
+In a research carried out by Yap \[7\], a globally distributed software project team (UK, USA, and Singapore) followed the FTS approach under the Extreme Programming (XP) model - a form of Agile practice.
 Initial handoffs mainly consisted of daily work summaries, which were later augmented by knowledge transfer activities.
 Though the teams faced initial setbacks due to cultural differences and technical glitches, by re-orienting their thinking they could successfully implement Agile practices across all locations on a single working codebase.

 # [](#header-1) 6   Technology tools and infrastructure to support FTS
 FTS approach has only a handful of documented cases of industrial success because of its nature.
 A part of this may be attributed to the availability of efficient tools and enabling technologies for implementing the FTS model.
 Software tools used for actual FTS implementation must include both managerial and technical aspects, to adapt to the changing requirements of the software development process.